The 2018 Grammys will take place Sunday night and anticipation for the star-filled affair is increasing.

 Who has the most nominations?

-Jay-Z, who is up for Album of the Year, Record of the Year, Song of the Year, Best Rap Performance, Best Rap/Sung Performance, Best Rap Song, Best Rap Album and Best Music Video.
+Jay-Z, who was nominated for eight awards: Album of the Year, Record of the Year, Song of the Year, Best Rap Performance, Best Rap/Sung Performance, Best Rap Song, Best Rap Album and Best Music Video.

 Who is up for Best New Artist?

-Alessia Cara, Khalid, Lil Uzi Vert, Julia Michaels and SZA have all been nominated.
+Alessia Cara, Khalid, Lil Uzi Vert, Julia Michaels and SZA are up for Best New Artist.

 Who are the Album of the Year nominees?